Apple’s Risky U.S. Cloud Strategy Might Break EU Privacy Rules—Again

-It’s difficult to overlook the fact that European privacy disputes consistently wind up in the same locations: Brussels meeting rooms illuminated by fluorescent lights, conference lanyards wrapped around necks, and attorneys delivering cautious half-sentences as everyone acts as though the issues are purely procedural.
+Brussels meeting rooms illuminated by fluorescent lights, conference lanyards wrapped around necks, and attorneys delivering cautious half-sentences as everyone acts as though the issues are purely procedural—especially when Apple EU Cloud Compliance and Apple’s cloud strategy are at the center of the discussion.

 Apple has been playing this game for years, relying on a global cloud computing system that doesn’t always respect national boundaries while marketing privacy as a feature of their products.
-The company’s cloud posture, which is anchored in the United States, is now beginning to resemble a weak spot once more; it’s less of a scandal and more of a slow-growing compliance issue.
+The company’s U.S.-based cloud posture is now beginning to resemble a weak spot once more; it’s less of a scandal and more of a slow-growing EU privacy compliance issue.

 | Category | Details |